ArchipelagoMW/Archipelago/worlds/cvcotm/docs/en_Castlevania - Circle of the Moon.md

 ## What are the location name groups?
 In Castlevania: Circle of the Moon, every location is part of a location group under that location's area name.
 So if you want to exclude all of, say, Underground Waterway, you can do so by just excluding "Underground Waterway" as a whole.

+## Why do magic items sometimes look like a garbled mess?
+This is to do with the fact that the magic item's graphics cannot be loaded at the same time as some special action objects that might be in that same room, such as crumbling platforms and push/tackle blocks.
+It will still function like normal when picked up, it just looks weird.